spatie/icalendar-generator/README.md

 ### Extending the package

 We try to keep this package as straightforward as possible.
 That's why a lot of properties and subcomponents from the RFC are not included in this package.
-We've made it possible to add other properties or subcomponents to each component in case you might need something not included in the package.
+We've made it possible to add other properties or subcomponents to each component if you might need something not included in the package.
 But be careful!
 From this moment, you're on your own correctly implementing the RFC's.

 #### Appending properties